YOUR PILOT CAREER STARTS HERE

 Students that are selected for the Cadet Program may be eligible for bank financing through our partnership with RBC.
 Instructions for how to apply for your student loan will be provided to accepted cadets.

-Is the program eligible for OSAP funding?
+Is the course eligible for OSAP funding?

-Can the program be paid in installments?
+Can the course be paid in installments?

 Where will the training take place?

 The flight training course will be conducted in Collingwood, Ontario at Genesis Flight College, located next to the Collingwood Airport (CNY3).

 For those accepted into the cadet program, the simulator training for the 737 type rating will take place at a partner facility in Toronto or abroad.
 Costs for travel and accommodations for the type rating will be covered by the airline.

 What aircraft will be used for training?

 Training is on a fleet of Diamond aircraft (DA-20s, DA40s, and DA-42s), as well as simulators.

 The core iATPL course is 18 months at Genesis in Collingwood.
 There you will complete your Integrated Airline Transport Pilot License (iATPL) training.